9dots/9dots.io-pages/OiDzQy7.md

 type: lesson
 blurb: This is the final lesson for the Web Design unit.
 Students will wrap up their work on the website and share them with the class.
 org: 9dots
-objective: "By the end of the lesson students will have completed typing out all of their HTML on codepen.io, styling all of the elements on their site, and adding images to their website."
+objective: "By the end of the lesson students will have completed typing out all of their #HTML on #codepen, styling all of the elements on their site, and adding images to their website."
 id: "9dots-OiDzQy7"
 image: "http://uploads.9dots.io/Ol3tHDy_md.jpg"
 title: "Original Website: Wrap Up"